Netflix canceling ‘Tuca and Bertie’ is a bad sign for all the distinctive, weird shows streaming is supposed to keep alive

 There’s an incisive quote about creating television that has stuck with me for years.
-I forget which showrunner said it, although it was probably The Good Place’s Mike Schur, and the exact quote has proven un-Googleable, but stick with me.
+I forget which showrunner said it, although it was probably The Good Place’s Mike Schur, and the exact quote has proven un-Googleable, but stuck with me.
 It went something like this: Ideally, you would get to produce six full episodes of a TV show first, and then the seventh one would end up being the pilot.

-The point is, it takes time for a TV show’s rhythms to sync up with its ambitions, for the cast to gel with the material, for the writers to adapt to the performers’ strengths, and for the whole enterprise to hit its creative stride.
+The point is, it takes time for a TV show’s rhythms to sync up with its ambitions, for the cast to jell with the material, for the writers to adapt to the performers’ strengths, and for the whole enterprise to hit its creative stride.

 I thought of this when I heard that Netflix’s Tuca & Bertie, which arrived with a fully formed aesthetic and to my mind was already firing on all cylinders before being unceremoniously canceled yesterday, may not have even hit its stride yet feels like a gross miscalculation and an artistic injustice.